 Wow.
 Can you believe it?
 It's been over three months, damn, almost four, since we arrived to Taiwan.
 It was all about festive celebrations when we first arrived due to Lunar New Year.
 That was way back in February.
 Lots happened since.
-I'll spare additional details but I wrote a bit about it here, here and … Continue reading A Miracle.
+I'll spare additional details but I wrote a bit about it here, here … Continue reading A Miracle.
 A Place We Can Call Home.

 My how time has flown.
 Our life of four years in Thailand has truly been an incredible adventure and journey.
 I thought I would be so brokenhearted by leaving Thailand.
 Essentially, to me, it means moving away from Burma.
 Chiang Mai and Mae Sot were the closest thing to my Burmese roots.
-The dream … Continue reading The Leap from Thailand to Taiwan
+The dream and … Continue reading The Leap from Thailand to Taiwan

 By this time last year, I was back in Houston, Texas, in preparation of selling our town-home in Midtown Houston.
 It has been a rental house since we left in July 2010.
 Our house needed some major repairs and only one of us could return to oversee both the repairs and the sale … Continue reading The Process of De-owning a Home and A Very Important Life Lesson